-When I founded this company, in fact, a major impetus was the fact that no one could understand an explanation of benefits.
+When I founded this company, a major impetus was the fact that people told us they could not understand an “explanation of benefits.”
 Or a bill.
-Sometimes it seems that there’s a conscious effort to hide information, just as there is in the old street-con card-hustler game called “three-card monte” (see an example in the GIF).
+Sometimes it seems that there’s a conscious effort to hide information, just as there is in the old street-con card-hustler game called “three-card monte” (see an example in this Youtube video).

 And in fact there is.
 Discussing the explanation of benefits, an insurance executive told me once, “We make them confusing intentionally, so people can’t understand them.”
 Anyone who has taken even a passing glance will say that confirms a suspicion: “This is not a bill” and “This page intentionally left blank” and “You may owe your provider” are all common occurrences.

 This paperwork is described as “a mismanaged, tangled, screwed-up and incompetent mess,” by Dave deBronkart, a.k.a. ePatient Dave, in this blog post: It takes off from a New York Times piece on the labyrinth of medical bills by Tara Siegel Bernard.